AzadehZam/-weather-forecasting-mobile-app/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Expo CLI
+- Expo CLI (or npx)
-- OpenWeatherMap API key
+- Internet connection for API calls

 ### Setup Instructions